 Students and their families can save time with the IRS Data Retrieval Tool, called DRT, which automatically transfers tax information to the online application.
 This feature is also available on the mobile app.

-To use the tool, income tax returns from the prior prior year need to have been filed electronically two to three weeks prior to completing the FAFSA.
-If the tax returns were filed via mail, then applicants need to allow at least eight weeks before using the tool.
+To use the tool, income tax returns from the prior prior year need to have been filed electronically at least three weeks prior to completing the FAFSA.
+If the tax returns were filed via mail, then applicants need to allow at least 11 weeks before using the tool.

 Under the financial information section of the FAFSA, an applicant can click “Link to IRS” to prefill the form with the prior prior tax year details.
 When using the tool, the applicant will be transferred to the IRS website.
 After the information transfers, the site will direct the user back to the FAFSA application.

-“Whatever you submit to the federal government for tax returns is going to prepopulate on the form,” says Pam Andrews, founder of The Scholarship Shark, a Delaware-based college coaching company that helps students and parents maximize awards.
+“Whatever you submit to the federal government for tax returns is going to prepopulate on the form,” Andrews says.

 What Is the Deadline for the FAFSA?